The first place to start your research is the Mattress Shopping Tutorial linked in the top right corner.

-Of course The Industry section of our website will also give you much more information about the types of retail outlets that offer the best value and questions in our forum can provide even more specific help here as well.
+Of course The Industry section of TMU website will also give you much more information about the types of retail outlets that offer the best value and questions in TMU forum can provide even more specific help here as well.

 These "basic" sections and what they cover are:

 1. The basic functions of a mattress.
 A detailed overview of the basic functions of a mattress.
 This is the best place to start.